Who we are

 In 1998, Katherine was awarded a scholarship to the Royal Academy of Music where she studied with Colin Carr and David Strange.
 During her years at the Academy, she received ten prizes and awards, performed concerti with Academy orchestras, graduated with a first class degree, the acclaimed DipRAM, and subsequently became a fellow for two years.
 In 2011 Katherine was made Associate of the Royal Academy of Music.

 Chamber music is a key part of Katherine’s musical life.
 She was a member of the Allegri String quartet for 3 years, 2008-2011 and is a member of the Aquinas Piano Trio.
 They formed in 2008 after years of performing chamber music together and their debut CD was released in December 2008.
-Their second and third discs will be released in 2013.
+For more CDs see

 Katherine has performed as soloist throughout Europe, in Africa and Asia.
 She gave her Wigmore Hall debut as a duo with Alison Farr in 2004 and has since returned there three times.
 In the last few years Katherine has performed most of the concerti repertoire and has been kindly supported by trusts including Countess of Munster, Tillett Trust, Dorothy Grinstead, MBF and Worshipful Company of Musicians.